 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly, including any director of the Company.
 The directors are considered the key management personnel of the Company.
-No remuneration was paid to the directors by the Company during the year (2016:Nil).
+No remuneration was paid to these personnel by the Company during the year (2017:Nil).